BC-SECURITY/Long-Live-The-Empire/Exercise 3 - Module Execution/Exercise 3.md

 </p>

 ## List Processes and Injection
-Now let's shift our focus to Process Browser and Injection.
+Now let's shift our focus to the Process Browser and Injection.
 The Process Browser is a feature in Starkiller that lists the processes that are running on a host, similar to the `ps` command.
 This information is logged, tracked, and shared across all agents on the same workstation.
 So, pressing the refresh button will refresh the process list for all agents sharing the same machine.
 In addition, the Process Browser includes a search feature to enable quicker operations and tracks which processes already have agents loaded into them.

 1. At the top of the agent interaction page, there is a tab named Processes.